 - Heels

 Bedsores can be prevented by simple observance and action on the part of nursing home staff.
 All new patients and residents should be assessed for risk of pressure sores, and a plan to prevent sores should be developed and followed.
-It is crucial that anyone confined to a wheelchair or a bed be frequently inspected for bed sores.
+It is crucial that anyone confined to a wheelchair or a bed be frequently inspected for bedsores.
 In addition, someone who is confined must be moved to prevent pressure ulcers from forming in the first place.
-It is the job of nursing home staff to properly move patients who are unable to do so and to be on the alert for bed sores and respond if they see signs of a sore forming.
-Our Philadelphia pressure sore lawyers know what nursing homes are supposed to do to protect their residents from getting these terrible injuries.
-And they know when long-term care facilities are being negligent and failing to follow the standards for bedsore prevention.
+It is the job of nursing home staff to properly move patients who are unable to do so and to be on the alert for bedsores and respond if they see signs of a sore forming.

-Proper Nutrition, Hydration and Hygiene Are Important
+Proper Nutrition, Hydration, and Hygiene Are Important

 Seeking Legal Help for Pressure Ulcers in Philadelphia Nursing Homes